Best Trout Reels, updated September 2022

 Big Three Manufacturers

-Shimano manufacturers their premium reels in Japan, and their cheaper reels in Thailand and Malaysia.
+Shimano manufactures its premium reels in Japan and its cheaper reels in Thailand and Malaysia.

 Daiwa manufacturers their premium reels in Japan, with additional factories in Korea

 Okuma predominantly manufactures in Taiwan.